 This datapoint measures the number of hospitalizations per thousand days of patient care.
 Minimizing hospitalizations is key to maintaining the physical well-being of nursing home residents.

 Short-term Care: Rehospitalizations

-In Chelsea Retirement Community, 17.7 Percentage of Residents Rehospitalized
+In Chelsea Retirement Community, 8.59% of Residents Rehospitalized

 Short-term Care: ER Visits

 This datapoint is a measure of the number of emergency room visits per thousand days of short-term care.
 Avoiding emergency medical situations is one way to gauge patient well-being during rehabilitation.

 In Chelsea Retirement Community, 86.41% of Resident

 This indicates the percentage of short-term stay residents that experienced functional improvements, such as with activities of daily living.